Proton VPN homepage

 What this means for you

-The existence of international surveillance agreements like Fourteen Eyes allows member countries to take advantage of, as the Electronic Frontier Foundation puts it, “the lowest common privacy denominator.”
+The existence of international surveillance agreements like Fourteen Eyes allows member countries to take advantage of, as the Electronic Frontier Foundation puts it, “the lowest common privacy denominator(new window).”
 Other members of the Five Eyes get to benefit from the mass surveillance data the NSA’s XKEYSCORE project brings in.
 In time, the Five Eyes countries will also benefit from all the data that the UK’s Investigatory Powers Act collects.

 If a sweeping act that expands electronic surveillance passes in any one of these countries, it is as though the act has passed in every country.
 It also means that there is a good chance that your digital activity is being captured and shared with the NSA or other SIGINT agencies, no matter where in the world you are.